kevinoh45TuD/pp3-connect-game/README.md

 - Hard difficulty does not work as originally invisioned.
 This may be due to the approach working correctly, but being a bad approach.
 Alternatively the approach not working.
+- When win message is printed after the first time the formating is missing and it appears on the far left.

 ## Deployment